Hellenic State (1941–1944): Decline and fall

 The Hellenic State lacked the infrastructure and latitude for action to face the great difficulties of the Occupation period; it was also devoid of any political legitimacy, and was widely considered a puppet government.
 Tsolakoglou demanded greater political rights for his government, and soon threatened to resign.
-The proclamation of a mandatory work service in Germany for Greek citizens proved widely unpopular and hastened the fall of Tsolakoglou; on 17 November 1942, he was sacked and replaced by his deputy, Konstantinos Logothetopoulos.
-The new government announced that 80,000 Greek citizens were to be sent to Germany.
-This led to widespread demonstrations and strikes, and the decision was eventually revoked.
-Logothetopoulos, who had protested against the measures taken by the Axis occupation authorities, was himself sacked on 6 April 1943.
-Against the wishes of the Italians, who favored Finance Minister Sotirios Gotzamanis, he was replaced by Ioannis Rallis, a monarchist politician.
+By late 1942, the German and Italian occupation authorities had become dissatisfied with Tsolakoglou, who resigned on 1 December 1942 and was succeeded the following day by his deputy, Konstantinos Logothetopoulos.
+Under Logothetopoulos, German plans to mobilise Greek labour for work in Germany provoked widespread opposition.
+In early 1943, rumours of compulsory labour mobilisation sparked mass demonstrations and strikes in Athens, forcing the government to deny that such a measure was being contemplated.

+Logothetopoulos was himself sacked on 6 April 1943.
+He was replaced by Ioannis Rallis, a monarchist politician.
+The Italians meanwhile had favored Finance Minister Sotirios Gotzamanis.
 Rallis, who was looking beyond the German withdrawal from Greece to the restoration of the post-war political order, and who was alarmed by the growth of the mostly Communist-dominated Greek resistance, obtained German consent for the creation of the Security Battalions, armed formations that were used in anti-partisan offensives.

 Military

-The collaborationist regime under Rallis set up Security Battalions, units of soldiers that aided the German Army in fighting the resistance.
+The Security Battalions setup by Rallis aided the German Army in fighting the resistance.
 They are known for committing atrocities against the civilian population.
 An officer named Georgios Bakos served as the minister of national defense.

 Exile and trial

 In September 1944, a new collaborationist government was established at Vienna, formed by former collaborationist ministers.
 It was headed by Ektor Tsironikos.
 It ceased to exist after the withdrawal of German forces and the liberation of the country in October 1944.
 Tsolakoglou, Rallis and Logothetopoulos (in Germany, where he had escaped to) were all arrested, along with hundreds of other collaborationists.
 The restored government set up the Trials of Collaborationists (I Diki ton Dosilogon) to judge collaborators.
 During 1945, Tsironikos was tried and sentenced to death.
 On 10 May 1945, he was arrested in Vienna by Allied forces and sent to Greece, where he was imprisoned.
-The government did not fulfil its promise to make major efforts to punish collaborators; this contributed to the escalation of political enmities in Greece, which in turn played a part in the outbreak of the Greek civil war.
+The government did not fulfil its promise to make major efforts to punish collaborators; this contributed to the escalation of political enmities in Greece, which in turn played a part in the outbreak of the Greek Civil War.